-Quarantine?
-Self-Isolation?
+Self-Quarantine?
+Isolation?
 Social Distancing?
 What They Mean And When To Do Them

 "Isolation is when you are sick, either at home or in the hospital," says Benjamin.
 "Infectious disease precautions are then much more rigid than in self-quarantine."

 Medical staff, for example, wear gear that is more protective.
-In addition, the person in isolation would be asked to wear a mask when leaving their room or traveling from home to a medical facility —to try to prevent spreading droplets that might contain the virus.
+In addition, the person in isolation would be asked to wear a mask when leaving their room or traveling from home to a medical facility — to try to prevent spreading droplets that might contain the virus.

 Q: What is a quarantine?

-This is when ― under state or federal law — individuals or groups are essentially on lockdown.
-Recent examples include passengers from cruise ships where passengers fell ill with COVID-19 and were then required to stay at military bases for 14 days to see if they developed the disease.
+This is when — under state or federal law — individuals or groups are essentially on lockdown.
+Recent examples include passengers from cruise ships where other passengers fell ill with COVID-19; those passengers who didn't fall ill on the ship were then required to stay at military bases for 14 days to see if they developed the disease.

-In New Rochelle, New York, officials have established a "containment zone," because of a high number of COVID-19 cases in the region.
+In New Rochelle, N.Y., officials have established a "containment zone" because of a high number of COVID-19 cases in the region.
 School and houses of worship are closed and large gatherings barred.
 But it is not considered a quarantine because people can come and go.

 Q: OK, I'm not sick or exposed.
 What else can I do?
 What is social distancing?

 This is a broad category.
-It means not shaking hands, standing several feet from other people and avoiding crowds.
-And, most important, staying home if you feel sick.
+It means not shaking hands, avoiding crowds, standing several feet from other people and, most important, staying home if you feel sick.

 Businesses are doing it when they ask employees to work from home or stagger work hours.
-Government is doing it when they close schools.
+Governments are doing it when they close schools.
 We're seeing it in the sports world, with no-spectator games or the postponement of sporting events.
 Museums, theaters and concert halls where large groups of people gather are closing their doors.

 It means trying to find the least-crowded train car or possibly driving instead of taking mass transit.